EBRD 2022: Food security in times of crisis

 The problem is actually not a new one, as food prices have been climbing for several years already, and todays woes and wars have only exacerbated an already existing problem, says Gérald Theis, the chairman of CereMed UK.

 “The increase in grain prices didn't start on February 24.
-Basically it all started more than two years ago with COVID crisis,” says Thesis.
+Basically it all started more than two years ago with the COVID crisis,” says Thesis.
 “We started to see some funny, protectionist behaviour starting with China that started to massively buy grain, especially corn, to cap the meat inflation in China.
 That was the first big disruption.
 Then we saw Russian willing to cap internal Russian inflation, especially in bread, so it started to implement quotas as to how much can be exported.”

-Supply of grain on the global markets was already limited as other countries in Latin America followed suit with taxes and quotas to shore up their own domestic supplies, and that led to the first bout of food price inflation and send prices up 50%.
+Supply of grain on the global markets was already limited as other countries in Latin America followed suit with taxes and quotas to shore up their own domestic supplies, and that led to the first bout of food price inflation and sent prices up 50%.

 “Then February 24 happened.
 For grain traders that was like 9/11.
 We had a tsunami – let’s call it a tsunami,” said Thesis.
-“For eight trading sessions in the Chicago Board of Trade, the main grain market, we saw eight days of “limit up” – go from one limit to next one – and this move in eight days we saw move of nearly $200 per tonne, or price rise of 160%.”
+“For eight trading sessions in the Chicago Board of Trade, the main grain market, we saw eight days of “limit up” – go from one limit to the next one – and in eight days we saw a move of nearly $200 per tonne, or price rise of 160%.”

 Thesis said the last time traders had seen such a big increase in prices was in 2007 when Russia imposed an export ban on grain, but it took a lot longer.